Karim Azkoul: Career

 Azkoul was a professor of history, Arab and French literature and philosophy in various colleges in Lebanon from 1939 to 1946.
 He was the Director of an Arabic publishing house and monthly Arabic review The Arab World in Beirut from 1943 to 1945.

 As Lebanon's representative at the United Nations' talks on Human Rights at the time of their establishment, Azkoul contributed to their wording and significance.
 There, he is known to have worked closely alongside Charles Malik.

-He was Rapporteur of the Committee on Genocide in 1948, at which time he brought the issue of the Armenian Genocide to be recognized by the United Nations for the first time.
-He argued for the creation of the Genocide Convention against certain members (notably England) who were trying to declare it redundant, claiming the existence of Nuremberg trials were sufficient.
-It is said that Azkoul's voice "carried firmness and conviction" as he dismantled the opposition's arguments.
+He was Rapporteur of the Committee on Genocide in 1948, and was an ally of Raphael Lemkin in arguing for the creation of the Genocide Convention against certain members (notably England) who were trying to declare it redundant, claiming the existence of Nuremberg trials were sufficient.

 Other work of his with the U.N. includes having been Acting Permanent Delegate to the U.N. from 1950 to 1953 and Head of U.N.
 Affairs Department (Ministry of Foreign Affairs of Lebanon) from 1953 to 1957.

 On 10 November 1950, he was photographed at a U.N. radio alongside René Cassin, Georges Day and Herald C.L.
 Roy, participating in a roundtable discussion for the use of French-speaking countries.

 He went on to become the Head Permanent Delegation to the U.N. from 1957 to 1959.
 He was photographed shaking hands with Dag Hammarskjöld (then U.N.
 Secretary General) when receiving his credentials there in 1958.

 From 1959 to 1961, Azkoul was Consul General of Lebanon in Australia and New Zealand.
 From 1961 to 1964, he was ambassador to Ghana, Guinea and Mali, and to Iran and Afghanistan from 1964 to 1966.

 Azkoul was a journalist from 1966 to 1968 before teaching as professor of philosophy at the Beirut College for Women from 1968 to 1972.
 In 1970 to 1972 he was a professor of philosophy at the Lebanese University.

 In 1978, he was chief editor of The Joy of Knowledge (Arabic Encyclopaedia) and responsible for ten volumes therein.

 He is also credited as having been vice chair to the Committee for Defence of Human Rights in Lebanon and member of the board of trustees, BD of Man. of Theological School of Balamand, Lebanon.
 Likewise as PEN, Emergency World Council, Hague in 1971.

 Azkoul featured as an actor in a full-length film entitled Le Voyage étranger by Serge Roullet, released in 1992.
 Azkoul plays the role of "Le viel homme", or "the old man".